spekulatius/untrashurls/README.md

 untrashurls --file ./lots-of-urls | filter-static-urls
 ```

 This will drop any static assets.
+For a detailed list of dropped extensions check the script.

+More detailed checks are provided by `urinteresting`.

 ## Installation